-14.Please describe the official procedure to test, after the depopulation of an infected flock, the efficacy of the disinfection of a poultry house (No of samples, tests, samples taken, etc.)
+14.Please describe the official procedure to test, after the depopulation of an infected flock, the efficacy of the disinfection of a poultry house. (no of samples, of tests, sample taken, etc)

 Once the birds have been removed, the holding will be cleaned efficiently and thoroughly (including complete removal of the bedding and excrement), followed by disinfection, insect removal and rat extermination.
 The above tasks will be performed using properly authorised and registered products.
 A suitable time after disinfection is complete, environmental samples will be taken to check the effectiveness of the cleaning and disinfection and to make sure that Salmonella is no longer present in the environment.